Centre for Social Impact UWA's upcoming Outcomes Measurement Workshops:

 Day Two is all about tools for outcomes measurement including program logic, qualitative and quantitative methods, data analysis, outcomes reporting, communication and learning.
 We finish Day Two with all participants creating an action list to ignite outcomes measurement in their organisation.

-Professor Paul Flatau, Director, CSI UWA (online workshop)
+Professor Paul Flatau, Director, CSI UWA (Online workshops)

 Over the last two decades, Paul has developed an extensive research record in the community sector covering a broad range of social issues and has worked extensively with community organisations and government departments in establishing their outcomes measurement and reporting frameworks.

 Dr Katrina Stratton, Outcomes Measurement Course Designer, CSI UWA (Perth workshop)